We recognise that you have rights as a ‘data subject’, and that we have an obligation to uphold these.

 - If you have a current holiday booking with us, our lawful basis for processing your data is contractual.
 That is, we process your data in order to supply the holiday you have with us.

-- If you have made a holiday booking, received a quote, requested a brochure from us, had any email (Mailchimp) activity, changed your address with us or “opted-in” in the last 5 years, then we have a legitimate interest in marketing our holidays to you to increase sales.
+- If you have made a holiday booking, received a quote, requested a brochure from us, requested to go on a waiting list, had any email activity (including Mailchimp), changed your contact details (name, address, email address or phone number) with us or “opted-in” in the last 5 years, then we have a legitimate interest in marketing our holidays to you to increase sales.
 This can be done by post, email or phone by the Richmond Team.

-- If you have not made a holiday booking, received a quote, requested a brochure from us, had any email (Mailchimp) activity or changed your address with us our lawful basis is consent.
+- If you have not made a holiday booking, received a quote, requested a brochure from us, requested to go on a waiting list, had any email activity (including Mailchimp) or changed your address with us our lawful basis is consent.
 This means that you have provided freely-given, specific, informed and unambiguous consent to the processing of your data through positively opting-in to our processing of your data.
 If consent is not provided or is withdrawn at any point, then we will remove your data and not process it.

 Our Data Retention Periods

-As a Richmond Customer, we will retain your data for 5 years following your most recent holiday booking, quote, brochure request, email (I.e. Mailchimp) activity, address update or opt-in notice.
+As a Richmond Customer, we will retain your data for 5 years following your most recent holiday booking, quote, brochure request, email activity (including Mailchimp), waiting list request, address update or opt-in notice.
 You have the right to opt-out at any point and we will delete your data with immediate effect.
 When this retention period is coming to an end, we will contact you to notify you that will be deleting your data and asking if you would like to “opt-in” to continue to allow us to process your data for marketing purposes.

 How to Opt-out of Richmond Processing your Data